 The 80/20 HCBS Access Rule

 The federal Ensuring Access to Medicaid Services Final Rule (CMS-2442-F, 89 Fed.
 Reg.
-40542, May 10, 2024), known as the 80/20 rule, requires states to ensure that at least 80% of Medicaid HCBS payments for personal care, home health aide, and homemaker services flow to direct-care worker compensation.
-The 80% pass-through requirement does not become enforceable until July 9, 2030, six years after publication, with earlier compliance milestones (HCBS access reporting, person-centered service plan alignment, critical incident reporting) phasing in 2025 to 2027.
+40542, May 10, 2024), known as the 80/20 rule, requires states to ensure that a large majority of Medicaid HCBS payments for personal care, home health aide, and homemaker services flow to direct-care worker compensation.
+That pass-through requirement does not become enforceable until July 9, 2030, six years after publication, with earlier compliance milestones (HCBS access reporting, person-centered service plan alignment, critical incident reporting) phasing in 2025 to 2027.

 PA OLTL has begun adjusting Community HealthChoices personal assistance services rate floors through MCO directed payments.
 The W1792 (consumer-direction PAS) fee schedule was raised effective 1/1/2026, with planned annual increases through 2030.
 The practical implications for PA families are rising hourly rates through 2030, possible exits by low-margin agencies from the CHC market (which narrows participant choice), and continuing growth in the Participant-Directed Model as the supply of paid agency caregivers tightens.